16 ways to identify an appropriate school or college

 5. Get information from teachers

 Each school has many teachers.
-The brilliant idea is to ask them about their teaching methods and priority.
+The brilliant idea is to ask them about their teaching methods and priorities.

 6. Ask your friends